As a consumer of mobile phone products and services, you have the right to:

 If you buy your phone handset by signing onto a two-year contract with a telco, the ACCC believes it's a reasonable expectation that any phone provided last the length of this contract.
 And provided any faults with the phone are not your doing, under Australian Consumer Law (ACL) you can return the phone to either the manufacturer or retail store where it was bought for a repair or refund within a "reasonable time" if it is not fit for purpose.

-Along with your rights under the ACL, Optus, Telstra, and Vodafone now offer 24-month express repair warranties for mobiles on 24-month post-paid contracts.
+Along with your rights under the ACL, Optus, Telstra, and Vodafone offer repair warranties for mobiles on 24-month post-paid contracts.
 And Apple also has two-year express warranties for its products.

 5. The right to complain